vijayraavi/elasticsearch/API-Implementation.md

 Watch out for unexpected response status codes in the 5xx range.
 These messages are usually reported by the host server to indicate that it was unable to fulfil a valid request.

 - Test the different request header combinations that a client application can specify and ensure that the web API returns the expected information in response messages.
-Examples of client request headers include:
-	- **Accept**.
-The format of the data in the body of the response should match the format specified by the client request.
-The Content-Type header of the response should specify the format of the data returned.
-	- **ETag** and **If-None-Match**.
-If the client application implements client-side caching it can provide these headers to indicate which version of an object it currently has in cache, and how the web API should handle the request.
-The section [Considerations for Optimizing Client-Side Data Access](#considerations-for-optimizing) earlier in this guidance describes how these requests should be handled.
-	- **Range**.
-If an operation supports partial responses (if a request can return a large amount of data, for example), verify that the operation respects any client Range headers and responds with the correct data and the appropriate Accept-Ranges, Content-Length, and Content-Range headers.
-The section [Considerations for Handling Large Requests and Responses](#considerations-for-handling-large) in this guidance provides more information on these requests.

 - Test query strings.
 If an operation can take optional parameters (such as pagination requests), test the different combinations and order of parameters.

 - Verify that asynchronous operations complete successfully.
 If the web API supports streaming for requests that return large binary objects (such as video or audio), ensure that client requests are not blocked while the data is streamed.
 If the web API implements polling for long-running data modification operations, verify that that the operations report their status correctly as they proceed.
-For more information, see the section [Considerations for Maintaining Responsiveness, Scalability, and Availability](#considerations-for-maintaining-responsiveness) in this guidance.

 You should also create and run performance tests to check that the web API operates satisfactorily under duress.
 You can build a web performance and load test project by using Visual Studio Ultimate.
 For more information, see the page [Run performance tests on an application before a release](https://msdn.microsoft.com/library/dn250793.aspx) on the Microsoft website.